drivelling-spinel/VSBCMI/HOWTO/games-howto.md

 ### Electro Man

+It is recommended that the game is used with C-Media proprietary driver instead of VSBCMI.
-If crashes or loss of keyboard control is observed after some time spent playing (also even without VSBCMI loaded), switching from FreeDOS to MS-DOS may help.
+If crashes or loss of keyboard control are observed after some time spent playing (also even with C-Medie driver), switching from FreeDOS to MS-DOS may help.
 The same could apply for other X-Land games, such as "The Adventures of Robbo" and "Heartlight".